p4wix/toDo-js/README.md

 # toDo-js
-You can add, remove you tasks or filter it
+You can add, remove your tasks or filter them

 ## Technologies: